akullpp/awesome-java/README.md

 * [GraphStream](http://graphstream-project.org/) - Library for modeling and analysis of dynamic graphs.
 * [JGraphT](https://github.com/jgrapht/jgrapht) - Graph library that provides mathematical graph-theory objects and algorithms.
 * [JGraphX](https://github.com/jgraph/jgraphx) - Library for visualisation (mainly Swing) and interaction with node-edge graphs.
-* [Tablesaw](https://github.com/lwhite1/tablesaw) - The simplest way to slice data in Java.
+* [Tablesaw](https://github.com/lwhite1/tablesaw) - The shortest path to data science in Java.
+It includes a data-frame, an embedded column-store, and hundreds of methods to transform, summarize, or filter data.

 ## Search